ubc/ubc-wiki-embed-block/README.md

-# ubc-tabs-block
+# ubc-wiki-embed-block
-An accessible, tabs block for the WordPress content editor
+UBC Wiki embed block utilize existing UBC Wiki Embed plugin and provide a block interface to generate content instead of directly using shortcode.